Using IMEs & CJK Languages (Traveler)

 Traveler (firmware version 1.1.22 on) incorporates support for Chinese (simplified, traditional), Japanese, and Korean languages.
-There are some unique shortcuts, hotkeys, and navigation required in order to use these language.
+There are some unique shortcuts, hotkeys, and navigation required in order to use these languages.

-This is most important for Chinese and Japanese as they use IME, or input method editors.
-All CJK mappings & IMEs are a work in progress as all of our developers do not speak (or type) in CJK languages.
-Please write into firstname.lastname@example.org with any feedback or questions.
+This is most important for Chinese and Japanese, as they use IME, or input method editors.
+All CJK mappings & IMEs are a work in progress, as all of our developers do not speak (or type) in CJK languages.
+Please write to firstname.lastname@example.org with any feedback or questions.

 To initiate IME: Press the [`] key.